-GENERAL INSTRUCTIONS FOR INTERIM (180-DAY) REPORTS
+GENERAL INSTRUCTIONS FOR INTERIM REPORTS

 This section describes the uniform financial record keeping and reporting system that the trustee must use.
-The system consists of three primary records: the Individual Estate Property Record and Report (Form 1), the Cash Receipts and Disbursements Record (Form 2), and the Summary Interim Asset Report (Form 3).
-Utilizing these records, the trustee must provide an interim report (also known as "180-day report" or "semi-annual report") to the United States Trustee at least every six months in the format prescribed herein.
+The system consists of the uniform transaction codes, akin to a uniform chart of accounts, and three primary records: the Individual Estate Property Record and Report (Form 1), the Cash Receipts and Disbursements Record (Form 2), and the Summary Interim Asset Report (Form 3).
+Utilizing these records, the trustee must provide an interim report to the United States Trustee at least annually.